dominiq-eu/fntk-utils/Readme.md

 # @fntk/Utils

-Tools to make the functional life with JavaScript easier.
+Tools to make my life with JavaScript easier.